-Christmas in the Southern Hemisphere is a little different to the stereotypical images most people associate with the festive period.
-Given that our Christmas takes place in summer, we enjoy sunshine instead of snow, chilled beer instead of spiced mulled wine, and fresh caught seafood instead of turkey with all the trimmings – however, one thing that does seem to be universal in both hemispheres is that most of the work seems to fall onto our mothers, aunties, and grandmothers.
-So this year all my mother’s Christmas wishes came true when we decided not to partake in the usual Christmas hullabaloo and do things a little different.
+Christmas in the Southern Hemisphere is a little different to the wintery images most people associate with the festive period.
+We enjoy sunshine instead of snow, chilled beer instead of mulled wine, and fresh seafood instead of turkey with all the trimmings.
+One thing that does seem to be universal in both hemispheres is that most of the work to bring together Christmas Day seems to fall onto our mothers, aunties, and grandmothers – cooking, cleaning, shopping for gifts.
+So, this year all of my mother’s Christmas wishes came true when we decided not to partake in the usual Christmas hullabaloo and do things a little different.

-Melbourne’s Hotel Windsor is a special place for our family, we celebrated Mother’s Day there last year and have made High Tea an annual tradition.
-So, when deciding what to do on Christmas Eve, there were only a few guidelines.
-Strictly no dirty dishes, no cooking, and no cleaning up the kitchen!
+The Windsor Hotel is a special place for our family, we celebrated Mother’s Day there last year and have made High Tea an annual tradition.
+When deciding what to do on Christmas Eve, there were only a few guidelines.
+Strictly no dirty dishes, no cooking, and no cleaning up the kitchen.

-Instead of gorging ourselves on unlimited dinner courses, we elected to have afternoon tea and scones served alongside the famous Windsor dessert buffet, which was brimming with an array of delicious treats all finished with a festive touch.
-The quality of the experience was superb as always, with the finer details of every little morsel carefully considered.
-This was also the first time that my brother joined us for high tea, which until then had always been a sacred ladies only ritual.
+Instead of gorging ourselves on unlimited dinner courses, we booked Christmas Eve afternoon tea instead.
+The famous Windsor dessert buffet was brimming with delicious treats all finished with a festive touch.
+The quality of the experience was superb as always, with the finer details of each little morsel carefully considered.
+This was the first time that my brother joined us for high tea, which until then had always been a sacred ladies only ritual.

-We left the city late on Christmas Eve with full hearts (and bellies) content with our choice to bypass the chaos of the season and just enjoy some down time.
+We left the next day with full hearts (and bellies) content with our choice to bypass the chaos of the season and enjoy some down time.

 Telephone: +61 3 9633 6000